 Center for Energy Science and Policy

-This center, a joint initiative of the College of Science and Schar School of Policy and Government, provides objective analysis of key issues in the energy field that is grounded in original research.
+This center, a joint initiative of the College of Business and Schar School of Policy and Government, provides objective analysis of key issues in the energy field that is grounded in original research.
 It serves as a center of gravity for the many researchers at George Mason whose work engages them with these issues and connects them with decision-makers in the economy, society, and government.

 Center for Micro-Economic Policy Research

 CMEPR is a forum for policy-relevant research using micro-economic and micro-econometric methods.
 Hosted by the Schar School of Policy and Government, CMEPR organizes regular seminars through a series called the "Micro-Economic Policy Seminar" (MEPS).

 The George Mason Schar School of Policy and Government's Center for Regional Analysis is the clearinghouse for economic data and forecasts specific to the Washington, D.C. region.
 Its fiscal analyses, economic indicators, demographic studies, information services, and data products are relied on by business and government executives as they seek to stimulate investment and development and spur enterprise in Northern Virginia, Washington, D.C., and suburban Maryland.